 In its simplest form, Enterprise Risk Management (ERM) is the holistic business approach an entity uses to manage the various threats and opportunities it encounters while accomplishing its mission.
 Risk is defined as any event that impacts a company’s ability to meet its objectives (losses and opportunities).
 So, creating an enterprise level system to manage risk (an ERM system) allows an organization to transparently communicate business risk to internal and external stakeholders… but it should not be confused with Operational Risk Management.

-OESuite™ Business Benefits
+OESuite™ Business Benefits for Operational Risk Management

 As the plant alignment and operational needs change, having an integrated mobile solution that enables EH&S, Maintenance, and Operations to collaborate is mission critical.
 From initiating work orders, to beginning an incident investigation, having access to information as conditions change, is critical to making the right decision, at the right time, in the field.
 The result is lower risk, safer startup, less delays in shutdowns, and improved efficiency and effectiveness.